 At Red Cross Training the seating in our breakout areas and training rooms is 2 metres apart to allow for social distancing on arrival and throughout the day.
 Floor tape is also used where possible to reinforce this distancing.
 Learner numbers on courses have also been reduced to permit this.

-Whenever reasonably practical, social distancing will be maintained except for training and assessment purposes where it is necessary to come within 2 metres of other learners, related to a real emergency where a first aider may be expected to wear PPE.
-In these sessions, appropriate PPE is provided.
+Whenever reasonably practical, social distancing will be maintained except for training and assessment purposes where it is necessary to come within 2 metres of other learners, related to a real emergency where a first aider may be expected to wear PPE, which will be carried out wearing PPE.

 Necessary small group work is done within the same groups of 2 to 3 learners to minimise the number of people with whom learners come into closer contact with.